 - i.
-The overall objective of the study was to determine the effect of service diversification practices on performance of agency banking firms. - ii.
-To establish the service diversification strategies adopted by agency banking firms in Kenya
+The overall objective of the study was to determine the effect of cash management practices on performance of agency banking firms. - ii.
+To establish the relationship between cash-planning and performance of agency banking firms. - iii.
+To determine the relationship between cash control and performance of agency banking firms.